aboyon/minesweeper-api/README.md

 git clone git@github.com:aboyon/minesweeper-api.git
 ```

-## Classic way - Using rbenv and your host as execution content
+## Classic way - Using rbenv and your host as execution environment

 ```
 rbenv install 2.4.1